jakejosephcs/full-stack-open-2020/part6/redux-anecdotes/README.md

 ## 6.15 Anecdotes and the backend, step3
 Modify the initialization of redux-store to happen using asynchronous action creators, which are made possible by the redux-thunk-library.

+## 6.16 Anecdotes and the backend, step4
+Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the redux-thunk-library.